 Also, you can bifurcate the features that you need from one solution.
 And then let the other solution embrace it.
 The outcome could even surprise you with the outstanding results.

-We can combine the above solution with TestNG framework which has an intuitive reporting feature.
-Together we get a fully functional system that runs tests and generates an elegant report.
-It’s a perfect example of an innovative idea via mixing solutions.
+We can combine the above solution with the TestNG framework, which has a user-friendly reporting feature.
+This will give us a fully functional system that runs tests and generates an attractive report.
+This is a great example of how mixing solutions can lead to innovative ideas.

 Estimation skills are mandatory for any role including a test automation developer.